Brad Sullivan: Early life and career

-Born in Chicago, Illinois, the son of Winthrop Sullivan and Margaret Schroeder Sullivan, Brad Sullivan served in the Korean War and then attended the University of Maine.
+Born in Chicago, Illinois, the son of Winthrop Sullivan and Margaret Schroeder Sullivan, Brad Sullivan served in the U.S. Army during the Korean War.
+He also attended the University of Maine, and later received his bachelor's degree in agriculture.
 After touring with a stage company, he moved to New York City and studied at the American Theatre Wing.
 He made his Off-Broadway debut in Red Roses for Me in 1961, and went on to appear in the London company of the musical South Pacific.

 In the 1960s and early 1970s, he appeared in two productions of the New York Shakespeare Festival — Coriolanus at Central Park's Delacorte Theatre (1965), and Václav Havel's The Memorandum.
 In 1971, he starred as Rip Cord opposite Adrienne Barbeau as Cookie Kovac in the David Newbburge-Jacques Urbont musical Stag Movie.
 Theater critic Clive Barnes in The New York Times called the two "quite jolly" and that they "deserve to be congratulated on the lack of embarrassment they show when, on occasion, they have to wander around stark naked.
 They may not be sexy but they certainly keep cheerful."

 In 1972, he made his feature film debut in the military drama Parades (1972; re-released as The Line, 1980).
 This was followed by an appearance in a CBS TV-movie adaptation of David Rabe's Sticks and Bones, a black comedy about a Vietnam War veteran.
 The subject matter proved so controversial that half of the network's affiliates refused to broadcast the telefilm.